mattc0d3/nc-news/README.md

 - GET /api/topics
   - serves an array of all topics

+- POST /api/topics
+  - adds a new topics with slug and description properties

 - GET /api/articles
   - serves an array of all topics, accepting queries for author, topic, sort_by and order